 In the spring of 1968, Bobby recorded "Honey", one of the sappiest, most sentimental songs that ever hit the airwaves.
-The tear jerker about the tragic death of a young bride, caught on big with the record buying public and the song remained at number one on the Billboard Hot 100 for five weeks.
+The tear jerker about the tragic death of a young bride caught on big with the record buying public and the song remained at number one on the Billboard Hot 100 for five weeks.
 It reached the number two spot in the U.K. soon after and fell just short of the top spot when it re-entered the British charts in 1975.
 "Honey" was by far the biggest hit of Goldsboro's career, and after returning to the Top 40 twice more in 1968 with "Autumn of My Life" and "The Straight Life," he was absent from the charts for over two years.

 More recently, Goldsboro decided to pursue another lifelong passion, oil painting and has quickly gained a reputation as a world-class artist.
 The self-taught painter is now being featured in one-man art shows at galleries around the country and his works are being purchased by fans and art lovers alike.
 Bobby and his wife, Dianne, regularly donate paintings and prints to charities for fund-raisers.
 In 2012, Bobby was making some personal appearances billed as An Evening with Bobby Goldsboro Concert & Art Show.
 He continued making personal appearances across America in 2013, 2014 and 2015, but his shows were limited in 2016 due to art commitments.

 Be sure to read Gary James Interview With Bobby Goldsboro